Five days. Six interviews. A clear picture of where growth works and where it doesn't.

 Pricing may vary for complex global organisations or multi-product GTM setups.
 We confirm the exact scope during our initial alignment call.

-Common questions from leaders considering a Diagnostic Sprint.
+Common questions from leaders considering a Growth System Diagnostic.

 Approximately 3-4 hours of total stakeholder time spread across one week.
 That includes 5-6 interviews of 45 minutes each and a 60-minute presentation of findings.
 The sprint is designed to create clarity without adding pressure to your team's existing workload.